ladybirdweb/agora-invoicing-community/README.md

 ## Installation Guide

-The installation process for Agora Invoicing is identical to that of [Faveo Helpdesk](https://www.faveohelpdesk.com/).
+The installation process for Faveo Invoicing is identical to that of [Faveo Helpdesk](https://www.faveohelpdesk.com/).
 Please refer to the [Faveo Installation Guide](https://docs.faveohelpdesk.com/) for detailed step-by-step instructions.

 ## Credits